-How Is this Program Different?
+How is this program different?

-- Kundalini Yoga is a catalyst for deep connection to the Self and inner transformation - Psychological processing of trauma using Compassionate Inquiry - Invitation to ongoing connection in community - Dietary recommendations for overall well-being blood sugar, adrenal support, liver cleansing, neurotransmitter support - No shame, blame or judgement - Recognition of personal strengths
+- Kundalini Yoga is a catalyst for deep connection to the self and inner transformation.
+Somatic awareness through Kundalini Yoga and mindfulness - Psychological processing of trauma using Compassionate Inquiry - Invitation to ongoing connection in community - Dietary recommendations for overall well-being blood sugar, adrenal support, liver cleansing, neurotransmitter support - No shame, blame or judgement - Recognition of personal strengths

-How Is this Program Different?
+How is this program different?

-- Taps into to one's personal calling - Redirection of dopamine to fulfilling goals - Processes the trauma and pain that underlie every addiction - Development of one's Best Present and Future Self - Shift of identity from egoic self to True Self - Group support
+- Taps into to one's personal calling - Redirection of dopamine to fulfilling goals - Processes the trauma and pain that underlie every addiction - Development of one's best present and future self - Shift of identity from egoic self to true self or essence/spiritual being - Group support